noklam/BayesianNeuralNetwork/README.md

 # Time Series Forecast Studies
 ## Motivation
 While neural network have gain a lot of success in NLP and computer vision, there are relatively less changes for traditional time series forecasting.
-This repository aims to study the lastest techni for time series prediction, with either statistical method, machine learning or deep neural network.
+This repository aims to study the lastest practical technique for time series prediction, with either statistical method, machine learning or deep neural network.
 I will also try to summarize practical solution from Kaggles.

 # Summary of Kaggle Competition Results